We’ve Got Answers

 Time Per Credit Hour

 Students can anticipate approximately 4 hours of work per credit per week.
 For example, taking a 3 credit course, a student should expect 12 hours of total work each week.
-This includes video viewing and homework assignments.
 Homework assignments may include reading articles posted by the instructor, writing a paper or an essay, and making posts on Populi in response to questions posed by the instructor.

 Time Commitment for Full-Time Students

 Students can anticipate approximately 20 hours of work per week for the duration of a course.
-This includes video viewing and homework assignments.
 Homework assignments may include reading articles posted by the instructor, writing a paper or an essay, and making posts on Populi in response to questions posed by the instructor.

 Yes, you can audit any class for the cost of $40 per credit hour.
 Apply to take individual classes, then, once accepted, register for the classes you’d like to audit.